wunderio/gatsbyjs-poc/README.md

 One alternative for static sites is to use AWS Lambda and AWS Simple Email Service (SES) as per https://medium.com/calyx/serverless-contact-forms-with-aws-lambda-79959cd1a6cd.

 Other options include Zapier, FormKeep or 99inbound or even an endpoint defined by Drupal/your backend CMS that can handle the submission.
 Many options exist.

+## Data Sources

+Gatsby can pull in data from multiple sources.
+This 'data-source' branch includes some examples to introduce you to the different approaches you can take to fetch that data.

+### CMS plugins

+This branch has an example of Drupal integration, using the [gatsby-source-drupal](https://next.gatsbyjs.org/packages/gatsby-source-drupal/) plugin.
+At the Drupal end you need 2 modules installed to create a JSON endpoint - [json](https://www.drupal.org/project/jsonapi_extras) and [json_extras](https://www.drupal.org/project/jsonapi_extras).
+You can then add the plugin to your gatsby-config.js file, stating the site's URL and JSON endpoint path.

+An example of this in action can be seen in artists.js, where a GraphQL query fetches information from a Drupal node.
+This includes an example of a custom field.

+There are similar plugins for other CMS products, such as WordPress, Contentful, Prismic, Strapi and DatoCMS.

+### External APIs

+There is a plugin called [gatsby-source-apiserver](https://next.gatsbyjs.org/packages/gatsby-source-apiserver/) which can be used to fetch content from APIs which don't have dedicated Gatsby plugins.
+This branch has a basic example using [the Movie DB](https://developers.themoviedb.org/3/getting-started) API.
+The plugin details are placed in gatsby-config.js which includes your API request path, assigning some relevant names, and deciding whether you want the data to be saved locally or not.

+Another approach is to create your own source plugin.
+This is not as quick to set up as using the gatsby-source-apiserver plugin but gives your more control.
+Look [here](https://next.gatsbyjs.org/docs/source-plugin-tutorial/) to see a tutorial on how to build one.

+### Data plugins

+There is another example included in this branch, where data is fetched from an RSS feed.
+This was done using the [gatsby-source-rss-fork](https://next.gatsbyjs.org/packages/gatsby-source-rss-fork/) plugin (the main RSS plugin wasn't working at time of testing, hence using this forked version).
+The plugin is added to the gatsby-config.js file with a single option set, the RSS feed URL.
+The news.js file shows this in action, with a GraphQL query fetching the 4 latest feed items.